TRY NOT TO PANIC

 After you’ve spoken to a supplier, send all of what’s been said or agreed in an email and ask for an amended contract with your new date on it to be sent as soon as they can.

-It’s worthwhile saying that now couples who had weddings booked in March and April definitely have to postpone, and some couples in the following months are choosing to postpone, you could find getting a new Saturday date difficult.
+It’s worthwhile saying that now couples who had weddings booked in March, April and early May definitely have to postpone, and some couples in the following months are choosing to postpone, you could find getting a new Saturday date difficult.

 TELL YOUR GUESTS